solana-developers/program-examples/README.md

   Use `anchor build` and `anchor deploy` to build and deploy the program.
   Tests should be executed using `pnpm test` as defined in the `Anchor.toml` scripts section.

-- `quasar` - Written using [Quasar](https://github.com/blueshift-gg/quasar), a zero-copy, zero-allocation `no_std` framework for Solana programs with Anchor-compatible ergonomics.
+- `quasar` - Written using [Quasar](https://github.com/blueshift-gg/quasar), a newer more performant framework with Anchor-compatible ergonomics.
   Build and test commands are the same as native examples.
   Run `pnpm test` to execute tests.